TUDSSL/TICS/README.md

 ```

 ### Installing MSP430 Support Files
-From Texas Instruments download and extract the [MSP430 GCC support files](http://software-dl.ti.com/msp430/msp430_public_sw/mcu/msp430/MSPGCC/latest/exports/msp430-gcc-support-files-1.208.zip)
+From Texas Instruments website download and extract the [MSP430 GCC support files](http://software-dl.ti.com/msp430/msp430_public_sw/mcu/msp430/MSPGCC/latest/exports/msp430-gcc-support-files-1.208.zip)

 ### Building C Code
 **Path setup**
 Modify the CMake target configuration file [tics/arch/msp430x/msp430-toolchain-ws.cmake](tics/arch/msp430x/msp430-toolchain-ws.cmake) such that the correct paths are configured for GCC, LLVM, libraries and the support files.
 This can be done by changing all the paths starting with `/home/user`.

 **Build commands:**
 ```bash